acarp52/HistoryTextPy/README.md

 ## About
 This is a project written for ENGL-351, [Language Technology](https://www.rit.edu/cla/english/351-language-technology), at the [Rochester Institute of Technology](https://www.rit.edu/).

+## Usage Instructions
+1. Open a command line.
+2. Navigate to the directory where this file is located.
+3. Run the following command:
+      command
+4. You will be prompted to input the name of a text file.
+This file must be located in the following relative directory: directory
+5. Type the name of the input text file with the file extension.
+6. Press ENTER.
+7. An estimated publication year will be displayed.

 ## Goals
 The overarching goal of this project is to learn how to develop a proper language model, and to use that language model to analyze a selection of text in order to estimate the time period in which that selection of text was written.